How to get to the KSU campus

 There are multiple ways to reach the campus by public transportation.
 The Karasuma subway line runs north-south through the center of Kyoto City.

-- From Kyoto Station take the subway (Karasuma line) all the way to the last station Kokusaikaikan (International Conference Center).
+- Recommended Route: From Kyoto Station take the subway (Karasuma line) all the way to the last station Kokusaikaikan (International Conference Center).
 About 20 minutes.
-From there take the #40 bus direct to the campus (the bust stop is the furthest one from the station) or a taxi (there is a taxi rank outside the station).
-About 10 minutes.
+From there take the #40 bus direct to the campus (¥230).
+The bust stop is the furthest one from the station exit 4-1.
+Or a taxi (there is a taxi rank outside the station), about 10 minutes.

-- From Kitaoji Station on the Karasuma subway line there is the 北3 bus that leaves from the underground bus station and goes to the KSU campus.
+- From Kitaoji Station on the Karasuma subway line there is the 北3 bus that leaves from the underground bus station and goes to the KSU campus (¥230).
 About 20 minutes.

 - The Hankyu train line that approaches Kyoto from Umeda, Osaka on the west side of the city joins the Karasuma subway line at Karasuma Station.
-You can take the subway from there.
+You can take the subway north to Kokusaikaikan from there.

 - From Demachiyanagi Station (the final station on the Keihan Line that approaches Kyoto from Osaka and Shiga on the east side) you can take a bus directly to the KSU campus (about 30 minutes).